SamiBister/VocalVoyage/README.md

 This was developed to provide learning app for my daughter, The Girl.

-As secondary purpose this is POC for following things:
+As secondary purpose this is showcase for tech that I find useful and improve development experience.

 - UV for managing python dependencies and virtualenv.
   - UV tooling for the pipelines
+  - Ruff for linting and formatting
+  - Github actions for CI/CD with UV and Ruff
 - FastAPI for backend
 - NextJS for frontend
 - Clean code structure for the python backend
 - ChatGPT generated boilerplate.
 - Test fully automated document generation
+- Playwright for end-to-end testing
+- Devlopment container for consistent development environment
+  - Add tmux and neovim for development container, to enable nvim development inside tmux

 ## Features